 dataset.collectionAccessing a collectionAccess an individual collection by its name.

-Check out the examples below for some common use-cases when working with collections.
-The examples assume that you have already created a client and listed the available datasets.
+Refer to the examples below for common use cases when working with collections.
+These examples assume that you have already created a client and listed the available datasets.

 Listing collections

-Each dataset has a list of collections associated with it.
-You can list the collections for a dataset using the collections method on the dataset object.
+To list the collections for a dataset, use the collections method on the dataset object.

 Output